-All sellers will need to verify their identity through Verification of Identity (VOI) process.
+All sellers will need to verify their identity through the Verification of Identity (VOI) process.
 The VOI process is compulsory in all property transactions to reduce identity theft and land title fraud.
 Your identity will also need to be verified if you are an agent selling on behalf of someone else or the executor of an estate.

 You can’t sell the property whilst it is registered to the deceased person, and one of the executor’s tasks is to arrange transmission of the property into their name, which empowers them to be able to sign contracts and other documents associated with the sale.
 Please be sure to seek independent legal advice relating to all Estate matters and any documents you may require.